 One of the first steps in the homebuying process these days isn’t finding your next place to live, but finding a mortgage.

 According to Marc Demetriou, a New Jersey-based mortgage consultant, the term “preapproval” is so common, you’d be hard-pressed to find many real estate agents who will show you properties if you don’t have one.
 So what does “preapproval” mean?
 Let’s explore the ins and outs of getting preapproved for a home loan.

 What is a mortgage preapproval?

-Before taking you house hunting, one of the first things many realtors will ask is if you’ve been preapproved for a mortgage loan.
+Before going house hunting, one of the first things many real estate agents will ask is if you’ve been preapproved for a mortgage loan.
 The homebuying process is a complicated endeavor that’s made even trickier if you’re up against a competitive housing market.
 Today’s landscape is one of high demand and low supply in many parts of the country.
 Mortgage interest rates are also on the rise, ranging from 3.3% to 4.7%.

 In other words, it’s a seller’s market.
 South Carolina-based real estate agent Bill Olson told LendingTree that many sellers are taking their pick from multiple offers — those who don’t have a preapproval letter from their lender will likely fall to the bottom of the pile.